 Interlochen real estate is some of the most expensive in Michigan, although Interlochen house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Interlochen isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Interlochen are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Interlochen is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Interlochen is a town of managers, construction workers and builders, and service providers.
 There are especially a lot of people living in Interlochen who work in business and financial occupations (31.28%), management occupations (13.33%), and healthcare suport services (12.31%).

 In Interlochen, however, the average commute to work is quite long.
 On average, people spend 31.81 minutes each day getting to work, which is significantly higher than the national average.

-Interlochen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Interlochen does not have a public transit system used by locals to get to and from work.

 In terms of college education, Interlochen is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.80% of adults 25 and older in the town have at least a bachelor's degree.